Vegan Roasted Vegetable Galette

 FAQ

-- Can I make this ahead?
+- Can I make this galette ahead of time?

-- Can I freeze the galette?
+- Can I freeze leftover slices of the galette?

 Serving Suggestions